toniov/es-builder/README.md

 ## Shortcut for leaf query clauses

-There is a shortcut available for leaf query clauses, inspired by [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py)
+There is a shortcut available for leaf query clauses when used as a local module, inspired by [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py)

 ```js
 const Q = eb.Q;